GamerzSocks/PizzaVirus/README.md

 As for a licence, i have written a custom one.
 You can find it under the LICENCE.md file i will soon add.
 However, this is a Computer Virus, it may not be dangerous, but it can be very annoying to clean up once it is complete.

+# Disclaimer
+This is not really a "harmful" virus, at worst, in the future, i may implement a BSOD.
+However, make sure you have consent if using it on others.
+This is made for fun, not to wreck computers.